 And of course read, read, read.
 Follow crypto news, join community discussions, and keep an eye on market trends.
 Platforms like CoinJar blog may offer insights.

 Also keep in your thought bubble that altcoins can be more volatile.
-Never invest more than you're willing to lose, and consider setting orders.
+Never invest more than you're willing to lose, and consider setting stop-loss orders.

 Determining if it's currently alt season involves looking at Bitcoin's dominance, the performance of altcoins, and overall market sentiment.